davydovanton/relative_time/README.md

 # RelativeTime
 [![Build Status](https://travis-ci.org/davydovanton/relative_time.svg?branch=master)](https://travis-ci.org/davydovanton/relative_time)

-Simple lib without any dependensy for getting relative time
+Micro lib without any dependensy for getting relative time.

 ## Motivation
+I love rails but sometimes we need to create web apps (or CLI) without rails and AS.
+That's why I created `#time_ago_in_words` analog on pure ruby without any dependencies.

 ## Installation
 Add this line to your application's Gemfile: